wvsonp/libra/README.md

 # Research Agent

 A framework-free AI agent that turns a research goal into a structured TODO plan, executes each task with real tools, and returns a sourced brief.
-No LangChain / LangGraph / AutoGen — loop, prompts, and context are hand-written on the raw OpenAI SDK.

 ## Quick start